 Organic certification is a third-party certification and labelling scheme, which covers all aspects of agricultural production and packaging, animal welfare, wildlife conservation, and prohibits unnecessary and harmful food additives in organic processed products.
 Any product sold as ‘organic’ must comply with strict rules set at national, European and international levels.
 The process of certification and audits is carried out by independent certifying companies.

 Before the introduction of the label, Fair Trade supply chains were organised in chains of fully committed organisations.
-In order to expand and enter the mainstream market via conventional companies who are not 100% dedicated Fair Trade Organisations the need rose for standards and an independent way of verifying the claims of traders and producers regarding the conditions of production.
+In order to expand and enter the mainstream market via conventional companies who are not 100% dedicated Fair Trade Organisations, the need arose for standards and an independent way of verifying the claims of traders and producers regarding the conditions of production.
 That is why in 1988 the Dutch-based development charity Solidaridad introduced the Max Havelaar labelling and certification scheme, initially for coffee.
 Similar initiatives then followed in other European countries and in North America.
 During the late 1990s, formerly independent standard-setting and certifying organisations came together to form Fairtrade Labelling Organisations International (FLO) and the common Fairtrade mark was introduced.
 In 2012, FLO changed its name to Fairtrade International (FI).

 The generic Fairtrade standards and standards for specific products are set by FI, whereas the Fairtrade certification system is run by FLOCERT Ltd. (a company owned by FI) in co-operation with auditors and inspectors from around the world.
 Fairtrade standards are designed to address the imbalance of power in trading relationships, unstable markets and the injustice of conventional trade.
 Hence, Fairtrade standards apply to producers and their trading partners (traders).